LeslieJohnson/Surplus-example/doc/index.md

 of this work.

 ## Development environment

+I use standard JavaScript developer tools, like `git`, `npm`, `webpack` with `babel` and others.
+The `package.json` and `webpack.config.js` should look familiar to any modern developer.

-I'm a command line kind of guy, and Emacs is my IDE.
+Emacs is my IDE.
 Emacs does everything an IDE does if it's setup right.

 TIP: Get the `web-mode` Emacs package and use it for `html, js, jsx, css` files along with `aggressive-indent-mode`.
 They both understand mixed